 During a knee replacement, the end of the leg bones are replaced with metal.
 There's plastic that goes at the back of the knee cap and between the two metal components.
 These components are secured into place with a cement specifically designed for bones.
 The surgery is intended to alleviate pain from arthritis, improve joint stability and restore normal knee alignment.

 The knee replacement operation is conducted under general or regional anesthesia.
 Usually three days in the hospital are all that is required.
-You will be standing and walking the first day after surgery.
+You can be standing and walking the day of surgery.
 Joint replacement surgery requires some physical therapy which begins the first day after surgery as well.
 Surgical soreness and swelling may take a few weeks to subside however, within several weeks you should be able to return to your normal activities.

 The decision to have a knee replacement should be made by you and your orthopedic surgeon after a thorough orthopedic examination has been completed.